tschw1/tschw1/README.md

 I was coding in the past on some basic websites and Python projects like Discord bots.
 I was also writing a few Python scripts at work to automate user management with APIs.
 That was pretty cool because those were my first "real" projects that really had a purpose 🙂

-So right now I am mostly into Python coding, but I want to learn web developement a bit right now 📖.
+So I am mostly into Python coding, but I want to learn web developement a bit right now 📖.
 I really like how quickly you can build small apps with Js Frameworks like NestJs.
 You build a quick backend, link a database and you're ready to feed your frontend with some data 💾

 Sadly my skills in this area aren't really advanced.
 But thanks to being a corporate student I got approved for GitHub Education!
 So I hope I'll find a few courses or developer tools/resources there that will help me to learn a few new things 🤓